To provide an opportunity to pose questions to Cabinet Members in line with Standing Orders.

 viii.
 Cabinet Member for Culture and Leisure

-There are four written question to the Cabinet Members:
+There were four written question to the Cabinet Members:

 Councillor J Watkins: